FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

 following recent water network works.
 The Executive Engineer, Roads, Traffic

-and Cleansing advised these works were carried out by Uisce Éireann and a--- 5
+and Cleansing advised these works were carried out by Uisce Éireann and a
+---
+5

 condition of their road opening licence is to carry out road reinstatement which